-In a previous posting I discussed how the EAST framework, built from behavioural economics, can help diagnose compliance problems and be used to increase the number of your customers.
-In this post I’m going to show how I use the framework for fine tuning research design to improve response rates in both qualitative and quantitative studies.
+In a previous post, I discussed how the EAST framework, built from behavioural economics, can help diagnose compliance problems and be used to increase the number of your customers.
+In this post, I’m going to show how I use the framework for fine-tuning research design to improve response rates in both qualitative and quantitative studies.

 EAST is an acronym for Easy, Attractive, Social and Timely and was coined by the Behavioural Economics Unit in the UK government, as a simple way to remember four broad areas we can modify to change behaviour.

 Make doing the study easy.
 The introduction needs to be short and give only the key information on survey topic, length and why they should complete the survey.
 With the rise of online panels for surveys and recruiters’ panels for qualitative research, there is an implicit assumption that because people are being paid we can dispense with the niceties of persuasion.

 Once people start the survey, every attempt must be made to help them give the answer that best reflects their thoughts or actions and in the fastest possible way.
 In a survey, treat pixels like gold; use sparingly.
 Many of the advanced survey tools like facial coding, heat maps and drill down formats that move the complexity from the participant to the backend coding where it belongs.

 The overall questionnaire design should also feel like a natural progression.
 For novices this means a pyramid structure moving from general to specific, while with experts moving from specific to general can work best.
 For brand imagery and health tracking studies, I’ve developed an image and performance analysis approach that dispenses with long lists of statements for a simple choice-based approach.

 For studies among customers where there is a strong chance of high refusal, sending a pre-invitation or notification about the survey beforehand refusals rates dramatically fall in both qualitative and quantitative studies.
 Doctors, IT Managers and government personal are particularly receptive to pre-invitation messages with a general questioning area outline.